Have you noticed that your dog is acting strange and hiding?

-If Rover is ill, you’ll notice other health warning signs such as lethargy, lack of appetite, change in coat’s appearance, and fever.
+If Rover is ill, you’ll notice other health warning signs such as lethargy, vomiting, lack of appetite, diarrhea, frequent urination (or a sudden decrease in urination), change in coat’s appearance, and fever.

 In addition to this, when you’re a pet parent, you develop something like a maternal instinct.
-For example, I always can tell that my pooch is feeling worse for the wear by the way he moves or looks at me.
-So trust your guts.
+For example, I always can tell that my pup is feeling worse for the wear by the way he moves or looks at me.
+So trust your gut.

 #2 Fear of Fireworks

-Another reason why your dog is acting strange and hiding are fireworks.
+Another reason why your dog is acting strange and hiding is fireworks.
 Dogs are sensitive to loud noises and bright, flashing lights.

 Fireworks are not something that occurs regularly in your dog’s life.
-It’s an event which happens a couple of times a year.
+It’s an event that happens a couple of times a year.